One of the most frustrating experiences for personal trainers is to motivate clients and have them do what they should to get the desired results.

 Some fitness professionals feel the need to push their clients to their limits during every workout to make the training programs seem more effective.
 After all, does a session bring any benefits if the client doesn’t feel tired once they are done?

-On the one hand, you must push your clients beyond a certain threshold for them to make progress: muscle gain, strength development, etc.
+On the one hand, you must push your clients beyond a certain threshold for them to make progress, such as muscle gain or strength development.

 However, there should be a limit because pushing your clients hard will eventually lead to burnout, overtraining, and injuries, none of which is conducive to client motivation.

-The mistake ties into the first tip we shared: provide the right amount of challenge where your client ventures just beyond the borders of their comfort zone.
-You can and should increase the difficulty but do so gradually and collect feedback from your clients.
+The mistake ties into the first tip we shared: provide the right amount of challenge so that your client ventures just beyond the borders of their comfort zone.
+You can and should increase the difficulty, but do so gradually and collect feedback from your clients.
+Also, leverage RPE and RIR to track subjective effort and exertion.

 Related article: Workout Wisdom: 89 Funny and Thoughtful PT Motivational Quotes